 To save herself and Visidia, Amora embarks on a desperate quest for a mythical artifact that could fix everything―but it comes at a terrible cost.
 As she tries to balance her loyalty to her people, her crew, and the desires of her heart, Amora will soon discover that the power to rule might destroy her.
 (Goodreads)

 After being pleasantly surprised by All the Stars and Teeth, I went into All the Tides of Fate thoroughly excited to see how the duology would come to a close.
-While I’ll admit my exact expectations weren’t met I was not let down.
-All the Tides of Fate is an enjoyable read especially for readers who tend to get a little too emotionally invested in the lives of the characters more so than the actual plot.
+While I’ll admit my exact expectations weren’t met, I was not let down.
+All the Tides of Fate is an enjoyable read, especially for readers who tend to get too emotionally invested in the characters’ lives, more so than the actual plot.

 The story of All the Tides of Fate does not differ too much from its predecessor in that they both involve a seafaring island-hopping adventure with high stakes.
-What sets this book apart from the one before is its deeper focus on the characters.
-All the Stars and Teeth focused more on developing this unique world and its circumstances.
+Its deeper focus on the characters sets this book apart from the one before.
+All the Stars and Teeth focused on developing this unique world and its circumstances.
 All the Tides of Fate uses those well-developed foundations as an opportunity to focus on the characters.
-While there is an external plot, the focus deeply revolves around the characters’ thoughts, actions, and reactions to the events that transpire.
-By the end of the first book, I was invested so invested in the characters that it didn’t take me long to want to delve deeper into their growing selves and relationships.
+While there is an external plot, the focus deeply revolves around the characters’ thoughts, actions, and reactions to the events.
+By the end of the first book, I was so invested in the characters that it didn’t take long to want to delve deeper into their growing selves and relationships.

-I recommend this book, the whole series really, to any who just need to escape reality and go on an adventure and maybe, just maybe, you’ll learn something about yourself or the world around you along the way.
+I recommend this book, the whole series, to anyone who just needs to escape reality and go on an adventure and maybe, just maybe, you’ll learn something about yourself or the world around you along the way.